sesh/django-tdd/workshop/0002_TimeAPI_Kata.md

 ```

 We run the tests and make sure that they're passing.
 They should be!
-We're returning the response exactly as we want it.
+We're shaping up this response exactly how we want it.

 Again think about refactoring this code.
 For now I think we're okay...
-But it's your turn next so think about if there's anything you're interested in changing.
+It's your turn next so think about if there's anything you're interested in changing.

 Now it's time to return an actual date.
-We need to format it the ISO 8601 format, and we can test that by parsing it in our test and confirming we receive a datetime object.
+We need to format it the ISO 8601 format, and we can test that by parsing it in our test and confirming we receive a `datetime` object.

 ```python
 # time_api/tests.py